LAION-AI/Open-Assistant/notebooks/detoxify-evaluation/README.md

 # Detoxify evaluation

-[Detoxify](https://github.com/unitaryai/detoxify) is a open source model used to identify prompts as toxic
+[Detoxify](https://github.com/unitaryai/detoxify) is an open source model used to identify prompts as toxic

 <img  src="https://raw.githubusercontent.com/unitaryai/detoxify/master/examples.png"  alt="Image from detoxify github that shows the example input/output of their model"  />